-Complaints continue to fall due the improvements to bike redistribution and customers finding it easier to hire and dock cycles.
+Complaints continue to fall due to customers finding it easier to hire and dock cycles

 1 Travel in London

 TfL's annual 'Travel in London' report records the way Londoners travelled in 2014.
 This report was published in December 20151.